What is famine? What causes it, and how to stop it

 Lack of sufficient humanitarian aid: Famines are a severe form of food shortage that are preventable through a coordinated response by aid organisations, governments and international entities.

 Drought and crop failure: Droughts are becoming increasingly common.
-East Africa has seen five consecutive failed rainy seasons leading to widespread food shortages.
+East Africa has seen five consecutive failed rainy seasons leading to widespread food shortages in 2023.

 Climate change: Droughts and crop failures are often caused by climate and weather conditions.
 Increases in global temperatures may be contributing to drier conditions and low rainfall that causes drought and crop failures, leading to food shortages.